NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

-# The Last Black Box Bootcamp: Day 3 - Systems and Netowrks
+# The Last Black Box Bootcamp: Day 3 - Systems and Networks

 ## Morning